Electoral - Frequently Asked Questions

 Qualifying foreign citizens are not eligible to vote in UK Parliamentary Elections.

-Further information is available at https://www.yourvotematters.co.uk/can-i-vote/who-can-register-to-vote
+Further information is available at https://www.electoralcommission.org.uk/voting-and-elections/who-can-vote/which-elections-you-can-vote

 The easiest way is by going on line at www.gov.uk/register-to-vote or you may prefer to telephone 0131 344 2500 where a member of our Customer Support Team will be able to assist you.